-• The team will interface with families following in-custody and fatal deputy involved uses of force.
+The team will interface with families following in-custody and fatal deputy involved uses of force.

-1 Restorative Justice is a system of criminal justice that focuses on empowering victims by giving them a voice and offenders the opportunity to make amends. https://restorativejustice.org.uk/sites/default/files/resources/files/1z87_info_packs%20(2)%20police.pdf
+1 Restorative Justice is a system of criminal justice that focuses on empowering victims by giving them a voice and offenders the opportunity to make amends. https://restorativejustice.org.uk/sites/default/files/resources/files/1z87 info packs%20(2)%20police.pdf

 - The team will be tasked specifically to assist the families throughout investigations in a sensitive, timely, and thorough fashion. - The team will be trained on all policies and procedures regarding a fatal deputy related shooting or in-custody death.
-These policies may apply to but are not limited to policies and procedures of the following departments: - Los Angeles County Sheriff's Department - o Los Angeles County Medical Examiner- Coroner - o Los Angeles County District Attorney's Bureau of Victim Services - o Los Angeles County Department of Mental Health - Los Angeles County Registrar Recorder County Clerk - The team will be trauma informed and communicate with the families with compassion, dignity, and respect. - The team will obtain resources for the family, establish communication with available resources on their behalf, and provide a warm hand off to the appropriate agency.

-2. Continuous trauma informed trainings for all LASD personnel who come into contact with family members.
+These policies may apply to but are not limited to policies and procedures of the following departments: - Los Angeles County Sheriff's Department - Los Angeles County Medical Examiner- Coroner - Los Angeles County District Attorney's Bureau of Victim Services - Los Angeles County Department of Mental Health - Los Angeles County Registrar Recorder County Clerk - The team will be trauma informed and communicate with the families with compassion, dignity, and respect. - The team will obtain resources for the family, establish communication with available resources on their behalf, and provide a warm hand off to the appropriate agency. - The Sheriff's Department should play an active and visible role on the multiagency team. - 2.
+Continuous trauma informed training for all LASD personnel who come into contact with family members.